 Democracy requires institutions that inspire faith — that our political system is representative and responsive, that civic participation is valuable, and that democracy can deliver for the people.

 For many voters, recent elections have felt existential.
-They’re not wrong — the stakes are as high as they seem.
-This seemingly endless cycle is no accident: our electoral system is particularly vulnerable to the global authoritarian wave.
-Polarization and a strict two party system have empowered a small authoritarian faction to gain control of one of the two parties.
-As a result, every election has become an “us vs. them” battle wherein democracy itself seems to hang in the balance.
+They’re not wrong: The stakes are as high as they appear to be.
+This seemingly endless cycle is no accident: Our electoral system is particularly vulnerable to the global authoritarian wave.
+Polarization and a strict two-party system have empowered a small authoritarian faction to gain control of one of the two parties.
+As a result, every election has become an us-versus-them battle wherein democracy itself seems to hang in the balance.

 - Replacing winner-take-all elections with a more proportional system of representation.